Chewy Chocolate Chip Cookie Bars

-- Transfer mixture to prepared pan.
-This will be very thick.
-Press evenly into pan using the spatula and/or your fingertips.
+- Transfer dough to prepared pan.
+Dough will be very thick.
+Press evenly into pan using a spatula and/or your fingertips.
 (Tip: Dough mixture can be sticky.
 Use the buttery side of the butter wrapper to press the dough into the pan - or simply rub your finger tips with a little butter, and then press the dough into the pan.)
 If desired, sprinkle a few more chocolate chips over the top, pressing them in a bit.
 It's also fun to sprinkle M&M's over the top - the mini M&M's are our first choice!

 - Bake for about 23 minutes or so, or until top is light golden brown and slightly firm to the touch.
 For the chewiest bars, do not over bake.
 I might even recommend to slightly under bake!
 Remove pan to wire rack.
 If desired, sprinkle some flaky sea salt over the top right after the pan comes out of the oven - YUM!
 Cool to room temperature and then cut into pieces.
 If using a foil lining, first cut around the perimeter of the pan to loosen, and then lift bars from pan using the foil overhangs.
 Transfer to cutting board and cut into squares with a knife or rigid pastry cutter.

 To double this recipe: Double the ingredients and follow the instructions, baking the bars in a 13x18 pan.
 The dough will be thick when mixing all of the ingredients, and there will be alot of it.
 Spread dough evenly into the pan.
 Bake at 325°F for 29 to 30 minutes, or until top is light golden brown and slightly firm to the touch.
 For the chewiest bars, do not over bake.